Barrie Keeffe

 Barrie Colin Keeffe (31 October 1945 – 10 December 2019) was an English dramatist and screenwriter.
-Best known for his screenplay for the gangster classic, The Long Good Friday (1980), starring Bob Hoskins and Helen Mirren, Keeffe demonstrated an interest in a variety of social and political issues, including disaffected youth and criminality.
+Best known for his screenplay for the gangster classic The Long Good Friday (1980), starring Bob Hoskins and Helen Mirren, Keeffe demonstrated an interest in a variety of social and political issues, including disaffected youth and criminality.

 Career

-Born in London, Barrie grew up in Forest Gate, in the east of the city, the son of Edward Keeffe, a telecommunications engineer, and his wife, Constance (née Marsh).
-His ancestors, the O’Keeffes, had arrived from Cork in the mid-19th century.
+Born in London, Keeffe grew up in Forest Gate, in the east of the city, the son of Edward Keeffe, a telecommunications engineer, and his wife, Constance (née Marsh).
+His ancestors, the O'Keeffes, had arrived from County Cork in the mid-19th century.
 He had a sister, Sue.
 Keeffe was educated at East Ham Grammar School.
 During the holidays he acted with the National Youth Theatre.

 From 1964 to 1975, he worked as a journalist with The Stratford Express (which closed in 2011).
 Some of his writing work, including The Long Good Friday, was inspired by stories he encountered as a journalist, and while drinking at the Two Puddings pub on Stratford Broadway.

 He published his debut novel, The Gadabout, in 1969.
 His first television play, The Substitute, was produced in 1972, and his first theatre play, Only a Game, the following year.
 He became a full-time dramatic author in 1975.

 He was writer-in-residence at the Shaw Theatre in 1977, resident playwright with the Royal Shakespeare Company in 1978, and associate writer at the Theatre Royal Stratford East from 1986 to 1991.
 During that period, Keeffe delivered "fifteen years of solid achievement at the top of his game".
 In 2007, he took the helm at the Collaldra Writers School and Retreat, Venice.
 In 2011, he became writer in residence at London's Kingston University.

 Keeffe's plays have been produced in 26 countries, and his screenwriting credits include The Long Good Friday (1981) and Sus (2010), an adaptation of his 1979 play of the same name.

 He was represented by The Agency, London.

 Themes and revivals

 Keeffe's writing explores social and political issues, including unemployment, institutionalised racism in the police (Sus), and class (Gimme Shelter).
 Better Times focuses on the 1921 Poplar Rates Rebellion.
-In Barbarians, Keeffe strove to "capture the energy of punk."
+In Barbarians, Keeffe strove to "capture the energy of punk".

 Sus was revived at the Young Vic in 2009, and toured the UK in 2010.
 The Barbarians trilogy was revived in London in 2012 and 2015 by Tooting Arts Club, and at the Young Vic, also in 2015.